 In the 21st century, person-centred care has become the focus of care offerings across many homes around the world.
 Nurses are no longer focusing their attention solely on the illness/condition; rather, they take into account the whole person, considering their personal needs and interests to take a more holistic approach to care.

-At Huntington and Langham Estate, we’re interested in looking at what it means to shift towards a more ‘family-centred’ approach to care.
-As a family owned and operated home, we’re certainly no stranger to embracing close personal connections; but what if we were to incorporate more of this into our care offering?
+At Huntington and Langham Estate, we have looked at what it means to shift towards a more ‘family-centred’ approach to care.
+As a family owned and operated home, we’re certainly no stranger to embracing close personal connections; but what if we were to incorporate more of this into our style of care?

-Over the past 6 months, we've experienced the peak of the Coronavirus pandemic; and during this time, we’ve seen amazing examples of how families are still being involved, and how care homes have played the part of families themselves.
+Having experienced the Coronavirus pandemic; during this time we saw amazing examples of how families were still being involved in the lives of family members living on the estate, and how care homes have played the part of families themselves.
 So, with this in mind, how can care homes embrace more family living?